SERVIR-Amazonia/suriname-training/index.md

 ## Agenda

-This table is just an example.
-Actual 12-day overview will differ based on the country.

 | Instruction Day |                                             Theme                                             |        Date       |   Format  |
 |:---------------:|:---------------------------------------------------------------------------------------------:|:-----------------:|:---------:|
 |        1        |                              Introduction to GIS & Remote Sensing                             |       10 May      | In-person |